Where to stay in Tokyo First time guide to the best hotels

 TOP TIP: We used our mobiles for directions, booking and transport all over Japan.
 Coming from the UK our network providers had packages available for data but they were a total rip off.
 We chose to use Airalo for an eSIM.
 Giving us all the data we needed at a fraction of the price, without needing to get a physical SIM or change number.
 It has been fantastic in multiple countries!
 Get yours here or check out my guide to the best WiFi devices here

-Budget Hotels in Shinjuku
+The best budget Hotels in Shinjuku

 Nishitetsu Inn Shinjuku